Solve For Unknown Fraction Calculator

 Find an unknown numerator or denominator in a fraction using our simple calculator.
-Enter an “x” for the unknown value and the calculator will solve for x.
+Leave one field blank and the calculator will solve that field.

 Solving Fractions in Algebraic Equations

-You can solve for x in an algebra equation that is a fraction by following a few simple steps.
+You can solve for an unknown value x in algebraic equations containing fractions using a few simple steps.

 The first step to solving for the unknown numerator or denominator in a fraction is to cross-multiply the numerators and denominators.
+To cross-multiply, multiply each numerator by the denominator in the opposite fraction.
 This will create a new equation that is not a fraction and is easier to solve.
-For example, the equation x/3 = 3/4 can be cross-multiplied to create the equation (4 × x) = ( 3 × 3).
-This can be simplified a bit as 4x = 9.

-The next step is to get x by itself by dividing the number in front of the x.
-For example, the equation 4x = 9 can be re-written as 4x/4 = 9/4, which is the same as x = 9/4.
+The next step is to solve the resulting equation.
+To start, get x by itself by dividing both sides of the equation by the number in front of the x.